-Cambridge Area Teaching Schools is an alliance of four Outstanding schools committed to supporting school improvement in Cambridgeshire, Peterborough and the Eastern Region.
-There are four schools in the partnership : Swavesey Village College, Comberton Village College, Parkside Community School and Histon and Impington Junior School.
+Cambridge Teaching School Network is an alliance of four Outstanding schools, all of which are designated as Teaching Schools and are committed to supporting school improvement in Cambridgeshire, Peterborough and the Eastern Region.
+There are four Teaching Schools in the partnership : Swavesey Village College, Comberton Village College, Parkside Community School, Saffron Walden County High School and Histon and Impington Junior School.

 Our international school partnerships are numerous, but substantial links exist with the following schools :